YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Randomize Infill Start;
 > Infill Travel Optimization = On;

+### Set Print Speed (extrusion rate)
-> Print Speed = 60/95; // Set to about 80% of [Maximum 3D Printing Speed Calculator](https://dyzedesign.com/3d-printing-speed-calculator/).
+> Print Speed = 60/95; // Set to about 80% of [Maximum 3D Printing Speed](https://dyzedesign.com/3d-printing-speed-calculator/).
+The
-> Support Speed = 120/120; // Cura uses the second extruder's print speed to set as the support speed.
+> Support Speed = ; // When selected, Cura automatically uses the second extruder's print speed as the support speed.
 > Initial Layer Speed = 20mm/s; //[Tune First Layer.](https://www.youtube.com/watch?v=pAFDEn3wGYo)

 ### Minimize Printhead Jerk ([reference](https://github.com/Raise3D/Marlin-Raise3D-N-Series/blob/master/Marlin/Marlin_main.cpp) | [reference](https://marlinfw.org/docs/gcode/M204.html))
 Pro2's control panel randomly resets the acceleration and jerk settings.
-So use the default values, which work fine.
+So just use its default values, which work fine.
-Do not set these values in Cura!
-Cura's G-code alters the settings.
+Do not set these values in the printer start G-code or Cura.
+Cura's alters these settings in the generated G-code.

 ### Calibrate Extruder Offset from each other
 Print the calibration object in folder "CalibrationObjects/DualExtruderCalibration".